opengeospatial/ogcapi-environmental-data-retrieval/implementations/servers/murithigeo-ogc-edr.md

 This implementation conditionally supports queries based on the data type of the source data or a personal decision.
 Available output formats also depend on the data type of source data although most collections do support CoverageJSON.

+For example, raster datasets may support `resolution-[x|y|z]` parameter queries but vector ones don't because it is easy to sample raster datasets.

-It currently supports v1, v1.0.1 and Part 2: Publish/Subscribe.
+It should support v1.0.0, v1.0.1, v1.1.0 and Part 2: Publish/Subscribe.

 [Project Github Repo](http://github.com/murithigeo/ogc-edr-api)